-How to Invest in Retirement (backed by data)
+How to Invest in Retirement: A Comprehensive Guide

-When you think about how to invest in retirement, what comes to your mind?
+When you think about how to invest in retirement, what comes to mind?

 Chances are, it’s something related to how to invest so you don’t run out of money.
 If so, you're not the only one who feels this way.

 In a 2017 investor survey by Dimensional Fund Advisors, 18,967 investors were asked to state their greatest fear about personal finances.

 On average, 31% of investors said that experiencing a significant investment loss was their number one financial concern!

 Unfortunately, many people don’t know how to invest in retirement even though they may have significant investable assets.

 Before we dive into how to invest, it’s essential to identify the obstacles you face.

 Here are three significant obstacles we often encounter when helping clients plan for retirement: